 Major welfare / reputational incident (academics, students and staff).

 College is the term-time home for many at a critical juncture in their lives.
 The ability of College to support its students is vital.
-Mistakes in so doing, failing to support students, academics and staff, could result in damage to the health of individuals and reputational damage and/or financial losses to College.
+Offering insufficient support to students, academics and staff could result in damage to the health of individuals.
+Reputational damage and/or financial losses to College could also result.
 We seek to mitigate this through investment in our welfare provision.
-Important in any year, this is particularly the case in this year of pandemic, when anxieties are running so high with so many and with additional stresses being brought to bear.
-There was one event in the year, referenced under 'Events and Occasions' which generated external scrutiny and a significant amount of mis-reporting.
-The Charity Commission was satisfied that the trustees of the College had behaved properly and in line with their obligations throughout.
+Wider reputational issues continue to be a risk.

-GDPR / Employment Law / Public Sector Equality Duty; breach or non-compliance The College stores and handles large amounts of personal data of its employees, students and alumni and there is a risk of its mismanagement resulting in financial or reputational losses.
+GDPR / Employment Law / Public Sector Equality Duty; breach or non-compliance

+The College stores and handles large amounts of personal data of its employees, students and alumni and there is a risk of its mismanagement resulting in financial or reputational losses.
 We mitigate this risk through the use of an external Data Protection Officer.
+College adopted a revised Information Security Policy in 2022, to reflect the evolving risks and the opportunity was taken to remind colleagues of their responsibilities in protecting data.

 Major operational disaster (fire, flood, IT failure, illness) The College is highly reliant upon the availability of IT systems and the provision of wi-fi, without which the operational efficiency of staff and students will decline.
 Some College buildings might be prone to fire risk.
-A building falling rapidly out of commission for any reason would harm the efficiency of many aspects of College.
-We mitigate this risk through external fire and health and safety audits.
-The ability of many of our teaching and administrative functions to move online has given us comfort in this area.
+The first concern in relation to fire risk is always the safety of those in the building.
+A next-round concern is that a building falling rapidly out of commission for any reason would then harm the efficiency of many aspects of the College operation.
+We mitigate this risk through regular external fire and health and safety audits.
+The proven ability of many of our teaching and administrative functions to move online, if required to do so, provides a level of baseline assurance in extremis.

-Development planning and management leading to inadequate fundraising The financial viability of the College is partly dependent on maintaining the good will of its alumni so that they might be inclined to donate to college during their lifetime and/or leave legacies in their wills.
-Less successful fundraising years would diminish college's ability to meet its academic objectives.
-We mitigate this risk by investing time and energy in cultivating relationships and in nurturing the affection of the wider community to create an ongoing sense of community and to sustain and build the culture of giving amongst our friends and supporters.
+Development planning and management leading to inadequate fundraising The financial viability of the College is partly dependent on maintaining the good will of its alumni.
+Donations and legacies received are a crucial part of College's income.
+Less successful fundraising years would diminish College's ability to meet its academic objectives.
+We mitigate this risk by investing time and energy in cultivating relationships and in nurturing the affection of the wider community.
+This helps to sustain and build the culture of giving amongst our friends and supporters.